vuonghy2442/lonelybot/docs/pruning_dominance_interaction.md

 path-dependence disappears, H2 vanishes, and what remains of the composition question collapses to the dominance arguments in D plus the twin-swap theorem.

+**Sequencing decision (recorded 2026-09; see also the soundness ledger's migration plan).** The register's hardest-to-prove rows — the whole D-layer (6.2's king corner, 6.3, both halves of 6.4 with R1/R2/Claim B) and the composition cluster (H1 closure, H2/GHI, the DAG claim) — are exactly the rows the commitment game deletes by construction, so they are marked ⟂ *superseded-by-design* in the ledger rather than carried as active holes: proving them now is paying off a mortgage on a building being demolished.
+The recorded sequence is three phases. **Phase 0 — falsify first** (days): implement P1/P2/P3 and the relocation-failure counter on the *current* engine and run the reference corpus — this protects the published 81.95%/47.58% numbers, which stand on the empirical floor until the swap, and a counterexample found now reroutes everything. **Phase 1 — the shared spine**, architecture-independent: the reshape lemma (B4), the twin-swap theorem, L1/L2 with the §3 case tables, and the B&G safe-stack port — the deep theorems the macro still needs, concentrated rather than avoided. **Phase 2 — build the commitment game**, proving C1/C2 during construction, gated on full-corpus verdict equality against the current engine and then a fresh 1M-scale validation run.

+Read this way, the two architectures stand on: the *current* engine on its empirical floor plus Phases 0–1; the *target* architecture on Phases 1–2.
+Deliberately skipped unless Phase 0 fires: closure proofs for 6.4's R1/R2/Claim B, the 5.6 least-stack writeup, the `is_pure` formalization, and drain-safes-first as a standalone theorem — an instrument catching any of them failing converts it from a proof obligation into a bug, which is cheaper information either way.
+One Phase-2 caveat: if the macro candidate generator keeps analogues of `is_pure` or the least-stack cascade, those rows return to the proof list.